UPPMAX/HPC-python/docs/isolated.rst

       .. code-block:: sh

-         $ module load python/3.7.2
+         $ module load GCC/10.3.0 Python/3.9.5
          $ virtualenv --system-site-packages Example

+      "Example" is the name of the virtual environment.
+You can name it whatever you want.
+The directory “Example” is created in the present working directory.

+      ..code-block:: sh

+        $ module load GCC/10.3.0 Python/3.9.5
+        $ python -m venv --system-site-packages Example

-      "vpyenv" is the name of the virtual environment.
+      "Example" is the name of the virtual environment.
 You can name it whatever you want.
 The directory “Example” is created in the present working directory.

 .. note::